ilentt/xmldata/XML_folder_to_product.md

 To defined product you should organization your product have one or many parent and child.
 Each parent or child always have one or many attribute depend on your product or business requirement.
 The product maybe Book, Fashion, Food, Machine component, etc.

 Below example I defined my product is the fruit.
-The fruit have two type are fruit from tropical and other from level parent and child.
+The fruit have two type are fruit from Tropical and other from Temperate Regions or Frigid Regions level parent and child.
 - Parent is fruit group